grian32/beta-mod/docs/docs/new-features/misc.md

 Grian's Beta Expansion also adds a variety of miscellaneous features

 ### Speed Crystals
-You can now consume Speed Crystal's which will lead to a 1.5x Speed Boost for 20 seconds.
+You can now consume Speed Crystals which will lead to a 1.5x Speed Boost for 20 seconds.

 Recipe: